 Oymyakon, a town in Russia where the average temperature is about -45 degrees celsius all year round.
 Yes!
 45 that too below ZERO.
 And let us tell you people do live there.
 The temperature is so low that when you breathe out, it converts into a speck of frozen dust and settles down.

-As the land there is frozen all year round, it is impossible to grow crops.
+The land is frozen all year round making it impossible to grow crops.
 So what do they eat for survival?
 People there eat fish and meat only.
-The village has the record of being the coldest inhabited place on the earth.
+The village has the record of being the coldest inhabit place on the earth.

-The distance from there is 560 miles, and the road that leads you to the city is called “The Road of the Bones.”
+The distance from there is 560 miles.
+The road that leads you to the city known as “The Road of the Bones.”
 The main point is what you can do there?

-The trip to these places mesmerized him to the extent there are two more places that he had added to the bucket list and those are the Cape York Peninsula in Australia and Easter Island of Chile.
+The trip to these places mesmerize him to the extent there are two more places that he wants to the bucket list.
+Those are the Cape York Peninsula in Australia and Easter Island of Chile.
 This doesn’t end here.
-He is still finding such more places to visit.
+He is still finding more places to visit.
 If you know one, comment down and help him.

 Visit the Most Remote Places on the Earth With Alex’s List:

-Among the list, you saw how Alex explored the places that are inaccessible.
-And also ones that were to be reached through a long trek experiencing the adventure and thrill.
+Among the list, you saw how Alex exploring the places that are inaccessible.
+And also ones that were to be reach through a long trek experiencing the adventure and thrill.
 There’s nothing like these places are not on most of the bucket lists, but visiting there needs advance preparation, heavy budget, and capacity to go through the severe conditions as well.
 For more information, visit Travelila.